A note on the arrow of time in nonminimally coupled scalar field FRW cosmology: Nonminimal kinetic coupling

 \section{Nonminimal kinetic coupling}

-~~~~In this section we consider the situation when the cosmological hysteresis is totally absent.
-It can be realised in the theory of gravity with the scalar field possessing a nonminimal kinetic coupling to gravity proposed in~\cite{sushkov2009exact,PhysRevLett.105.011302}.
-In this model the action is given by
+~~~~In this section we consider the situation where a cosmological hysteresis is totally absent.
+It can be realized in the theory of gravity with a scalar field possessing a nonminimal kinetic coupling to gravity proposed in~\cite{sushkov2009exact,PhysRevLett.105.011302}.
+In this model, the action is given by